HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 });
 ```

-### 1.7 Avoid `Large Functions`
+### 1.7 Avoid Large Functions

-When a function or a class is much larger, then it is suggested to separate it into multiples.
-This will make our code easier, clean, easy to understand, and also reusable.
-When there are individual functions, then this will be reusable in the whole application.
+Large functions can be overwhelming and hard to maintain.
+Break them down into smaller, focused functions to enhance readability, reusability, and testability.

 **Code Example** - `Do`